Wondering how to fix paint bubbles on front doors & trim? Here’s 6 causes for exterior trim and front door paint bubbling. And how to fix it!

 Strip and Repaint your Front Door

 I prefer stripping the finish over sanding the old finish off.
-It’s too easy to over sand old wood doors and the molding on them.
+It’s too easy to over sand shallow dents into old wood doors and the mess up the molding on them.
 Stripping will help to preserve the door and it’s details.

 How to Strip Paint on a Front Door